 Follow the Mediterranean DietReplace the fat you use now with olive oil.
 You probably don't want to add more calories to you diet so use olive oil in place of butter, margarine and other salad dressing oils.
 Olive oil is good for cooking too.

 Eat vegetables -- lots of vegetables.
 This just can't be stressed enough.
 Every healthy diet includes lots of vegetables.
 Many people in the Mediterranean eat a pound of vegetables every day.
 Green and colorful vegetables are low in calories and high in antioxidants.
 Prepare Greek vegetarian dishes several times each week.

 Eat poultry and fish.
-Fish contains omega-3 fatty acids that are good for your heart and your brain so it may be one of the reasons this diet protects your health.
-Plus, fish is low in total fat and low in calories.
+Fish contains omega-3 fatty acids that are good for your heart and your brain.
+Plus, fish is low in total fat and calories.
 Poultry and eggs are also acceptable protein sources.
 Bake or broil your fish or chicken, don't deep fry it.
-Breaded and deep fried foods don't fit into this diet at all.
+Breaded and deep fried foods don't fit this diet at all.